What is Dividend Yield? (Updated 2021)

 A real estate investment trust (REIT) is a company that pays investors dividends generated through the rental income of the properties that it owns, operates and manages.

 The process of calculating a REIT’s dividend yield is similar to any other company.
-The REIT’s annual distributions per share are divided by the current share price of the REIT, and express the resultant dividend yield as a percentage.
+The REIT’s annual distributions per share is divided by the current share price of the REIT.

 Why are REITs Dividend Yields Higher than Other Companies?